 Thor: The Dark World (2013)

-Down beside The Incredible Hulk for least consequential MCU movie.
+Down beside The Incredible Hulk for the least consequential MCU movie.
 The reveal of the Reality Stone, and Benicio Del Toro’s first appearance as The Collector give it some substance, but on the whole, it doesn’t add much.